-TAIPEI (Taiwan News)—In light of frequent reports of foreign teachers committing sexual offenses against their students in Taiwan in the past, the Legislature’s Education and Culture Committee has greenlighted a stricter clean slate bill for first-time foreign teachers in Taiwan, the Ministry of Education (MOE) said on Wednesday.
+TAIPEI (Taiwan News)—The Education and Culture Committee of Taiwan's Legislature has greenlighted a stricter clean slate bill for first-time foreign teachers in Taiwan, according to a Central News Agency story, which quoted an official in the Ministry of Education (MOE) as saying on Wednesday.

 Huang Yue-li (黃月麗), Director of MOE’s Department of Lifelong Education, said that the amendment to the Supplementary Education Act (補習及教育進修法) would require cram schools in the country to attach documents to certify the foreign teachers they intend to hire have no criminal history in their original countries before employment permits could be issued to the applying schools.